Ingrid-IES/GLP1a-In-The-Real-World/README.md

 The raw data is not included for confidentiality purposes.

 Tidyverse is used ad nauseum since it is vastly versatile for data querying and cleaning.

+This work is highly iterative and a constantly changing process.
+Not just in trial-and-error/learning, but in the sense that the study is constantly revised based on new collections of counts and discoveries in the data.
+Hence the multiple drafts... (though I would like to think that the drafts improve in quality as they continue)